-After all they were compact, durable and you were familiar with them.
+Of course the power phones were compact, durable and you were familiar with them.
 They didn’t seem to be complicated for you to use and you may have been using them for years.
 They weren’t very smart in that you couldn’t practically get your emails on them and browsing the internet was not even worth trying ‘but hey’ they make phone calls.
 That’s what a phone is meant to do!

 There are two main phone operating systems at this stage.
-Android (by google) based on Linux (approx 63% of phones) and iOS – formerly iPhone OS (by Apple Inc) (approx 33% of phones).
+Android (by Google) based on Linux (approx 63% of phones) and iOS – formerly iPhone OS (by Apple Inc) (approx 33% of phones).

 Some basic facts (note that there are some rare exceptions) that you shouldn’t need to worry about: